Living. Growing. Prospering.

 Dr. Romona Jackson Jones

 Dr. Romona Jackson Jones serves as the first African American Commission Chairman in the history of Douglas County, Georgia.
-She is the daughter of Mattie Howell Jackson and the late Johnnie L. Jackson of Memphis, Tennessee.
-Shortly after graduating from Hamilton High School in Memphis, Dr. Jones followed in the footsteps of her father, a Korean War Veteran, by joining the U. S. Army for three years.
+She is the daughter of Mattie Howell Jackson and the late Johnnie L. Jackson Jr. of Memphis, Tennessee.
+Shortly after graduating from Hamilton High School in Memphis, Dr. Jones followed in the footsteps of her father, a Korean War Paratrooper, by joining the U. S. Army for three years.
 She married a U. S. Marine and is officially retired as a former spouse of 19 years.
 Dr. Jones earned a bachelor's degree from Southern Illinois University, master's degree from Chapman University, and doctorate degree in Educational Leadership (Higher Education) from Argosy University.

 She was among the first Civil Service employees in the Nation to coordinate and direct a federally regulated environmental program for the U.S. Navy.
-She has led several multi-million dollar master facility planning and execution projects for healthcare organizations through-out the United States.
+She has led several multi-million-dollar master facility planning and execution projects for healthcare organizations through-out the United States.

 Dr. Jones took office January 1, 2017 and business owners and colleagues alike have quickly given her well earned respect.
 Dr. Jones ventures helped secure $3.3 billion in investments within her first year in office.
 She added to the pecuniary mix when she welcomed a global technology company called "Switch".
-The Las Vegas based organization is building a one million square foot campus in Douglas County.
 This $2.5 billion investment sets the mark as the most significant single capital investment in Georgia's history.
 As Chairman of Douglas County Board of Commissioners, Dr. Jones has oversight and responsibility for a $160 million-dollar budget.
 Under Dr. Jones leadership, Douglas County has gained a record-breaking amount of economic development investments totaling $4.5 billion dollars with continued growth in Douglas County.

 Douglas County Strategic Priorities (2018-2020) - 7333.1KB

-Facts & Figures 2018 (PDF format - designed for 11x17 landscape) - 2528.0KB
+Facts & Figures 2019 (PDF format - designed for 11x17 landscape) - 9880.8KB

 |To view PDF files, Download Adobe Acrobat Reader|